-The Improvement Delivery Team sites will receive a monthly inspection and a six month site audit; sites are required to achieve a minimum target of 90%.
+The Improvement Delivery Team sites will receive a monthly inspection and a six monthly site audits; sites are required to achieve a minimum target of 90%.

-Technical Services will receive three inspections per quarter covering WDH and Northern Shared Services work activities; sites are required to achieve a minimum target of 85%.
+Technical Services will receive three inspections per quarter covering WDH work activities; sites are required to achieve a minimum target of 85%.

-Partner's schemes which extend longer than three months will receive quarterly site inspections, in the main these inspections will be announced with, a number of unannounced per financial year; sites are required to receive a minimum target of 85%.
+Partner's schemes which extend longer than three months will receive quarterly site inspections, in the main these inspections will be announced with a number of unannounced each financial year; sites are required to receive a minimum target of 85%.

-All inspections and audits will be conducted by a member of the Health and Safety or Compliance Team, with all inspections being open for joint visits with the trade unions where requested.
+All inspections and audits will be conducted by a member of the Health and Safety or Compliance Team, with some visits accompanied by the trade unions.
 A documented inspection and audit report will be produced along with a corrective action report.
 The corrective action report will advise how to comply with the non-conformances identified during the inspection and audit.